Optimizing human performance

 - - - - - - - - - -

-Highly reliable organizations are focused on improving work process.
+Highly reliable organizations are focused on improving human performance through strong work process.
 The more effective an organization becomes at executing its work processes, the more effective it becomes at preventing problems from occurring in the first place.